FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 5. Use in Fragrances

 In the fragrance industry, coffee furanone is utilized in gourmand and sweet fragrance families.
-It acts as a modifier, adding warmth and richness to compositions.
-Typical concentrations in fragrance formulations are qualitative, often used in trace amounts to achieve the desired olfactory effect.
-Its volatility allows it to contribute to both top and middle notes, providing a lasting sweetness.
+It acts as a modifier, adding a rich, sweet note that enhances the overall complexity of the fragrance.
+Typical concentration ranges in formulations are from trace amounts to 0.5%, depending on the desired effect.
+Its volatility allows it to contribute primarily to the middle notes of a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts